 Buying a home may be the largest investment you make in your lifetime.
 Before you close, you'll want to know that no other individual or entity has a claim or lien to the property.

 Determining that your rights and interests to the property are clear is the business of a title company.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the title history of the property.
-The title company can usually find any title problems that may arise and have these problems cleared-up before you close on the property.
+The title insurance company searches the property's title history.
+Through its research, the title company can usually find any title problems that may arise and clear up these problems prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
+Real Estate law is extraordinarily complex.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.